pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>

+I just wanted to quickly touch base with you: did you get an email from my secretary about the meeting?

 Let me make a few phone calls to try to get an answer to your question.
 I'll touch base with you later today.

+Can we chat later, I need to touch base with you on a couple of things.

+I don't know if I can join you for beers tonight!
+I need to touch base with my wife first.

 </p>